Semi-final joy and despair

 Three off the mark

-1912 - Outside-left Henry Lester and James Scott both debuted as we won 2-0 at Bradford City in a top-flight fixture, with forward James Speakman grabbing his only reds goal.
-Sam Gilligan also got on the scoresheet.
+1912 – American outside-left Hugh Lester and James Scott both debuted as we won 2-0 at Bradford City in a top-flight fixture, with the former becoming the first player born outside of the British Isles to play for the reds.
+Forward James Speakman grabbed his only reds goal with Sam Gilligan also on the scoresheet.

 Red beginnings and ends